Windows Search Assistant

 Users generally use results pages from a variety of search engines.
 It's critical for users to be able to easily use the results of any search service.
 The Search bar provides the ability to store detailed information—such as text abstracts, URLs, or file size—in the ToolTips that appear when the mouse pointer hovers over a result.
 This helps keep the results page simple and provides detailed information when needed.

-Because the Search bar and the Search Assistant appear to be an element of Internet Explorer and not the Web page, the quality of the content loaded into the Search bar will directly affect the perceived quality of the browser.
+Because the Search bar and the Search Assistant appear to be an element of Windows Internet Explorer and not the Web page, the quality of the content loaded into the Search bar will directly affect the perceived quality of the browser.
 The Search Assistant was created to assist users in quickly finding information.
 To help accomplish these goals, the following UI requirements have been established to be included in the customization page for the Search Assistant.
 These requirements are very simple to support, and they allow for a personalized appearance.

 Requirements for the Search Assistant UI include the following: